MansiMore99/AWS_SecurityTraining/README.md

 Upon completion of this Lab, you will be able to:

--Turn on and configure CloudTrail to capture key events and deliver log files to a specific S3 bucket -Navigate the S3 bucket structure where CloudTrail logs are stored (as compressed JSON files) -Generate traffic in order to verify CloudTrail is working -Use the CloudTrail console to learn more about the events CloudTrail captures -Configure CloudTrail to send events to CloudWatch -Create a metric filter and alarm so that you receive a notification when specific events occur in AWS
+- Turn on and configure CloudTrail to capture key events and deliver log files to a specific S3 bucket
+- Navigate the S3 bucket structure where CloudTrail logs are stored (as compressed JSON files)
+- Generate traffic in order to verify CloudTrail is working
+- Use the CloudTrail console to learn more about the events CloudTrail captures
+- Configure CloudTrail to send events to CloudWatch
+- Create a metric filter and alarm so that you receive a notification when specific events occur in AWS

 ##### LAB 4️⃣: Compliance Check Using AWS Config Rules (Managed & Custom)